fal-ai/dbt-fal/docsite/docs/fal/reference/fal-scripts-path.md

 ## Script reference in `schema.yml`

-Use the `fal-scripts-path` dbt variable as a base directory when [associating to your models](../fal-dbt/model-scripts.md) to python scripts .
+Use the `fal-scripts-path` dbt variable as a base directory when associating to fal scripts.

 Referencing a script in your `schema.yml` with the default `fal-scripts-path` value looks like: